TetsujinOni/le_log4net/README.md

       </root>
     </log4net>

-In this file you will enter your user-key as obtained above with the getKey script in the required Key value.
+In this file you will enter your account-key as obtained above with the getKey script in the required Key value.

 You must also include in the required Location value the name of your host and logfile on Logentries